sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 Apparently you can export KMZ/KML files from Google Earth Engine where you have access to a ton of datasets which is super nice.

-## Other Tools

-geojson.io converts KML to other formats
+## Converting KML to Shapefile (For Earth Engine)

+- geojson.io fails on Google Earth Engine
+- https://mygeodata.cloud/converter/ works but only 3 free uses
+- `ogr2ogr -f "ESRI Shapefile" output_directory input_file.kml`